Instruments

 The Holbrook Organ, 1862

 Built by Edwin L. Holbrook (1824-1904) of East Medway, Massachusetts, in 1862, this instrument was first employed in the Universalist Church, Southbridge, Massachusetts.
 It was later removed by organ aficionado Barbara Owen and rebuilt and enlarged in 1966 by Charles Fisk of C. B. Fisk, Gloucester, Massachusetts.
-At that time it was placed in the rear gallery of Harvard Memorial Church to serve as a temporary instrument between the time of the removal of the Aeolian-Skinner organ and the installation of the new C. B. Fisk Opus 46, the very organ which will eventually serve in the future sanctuary of Redeemer Presbyterian Church, Austin, Texas.
+At that time it was placed in the rear gallery of Harvard Memorial Church to serve as a temporary instrument shortly after the removal of the Aeolian-Skinner organ in Appleton Chapel.
 The Holbrook organ remained in the Harvard location for 45 years.
-In the summer of 2011 it was moved to Redeemer and placed in their temporary worship space, Covenant Hall.
+In the summer of 2011, it was moved to Redeemer Presbyterian Church and installed in Covenant Hall.

 Great (56 notes)